 Live Streaming vs Vlogging

-Since we started vlogging, Facebook Live and YouTube Live as well as Instagrams IGTV have come along all of which involve live streaming of video.
+Since we started vlogging, Facebook Live, YouTube Live as well as Instagram and LinkedIn live have come along, all of which involve live streaming of video.

-There is a decision to make whether a weekly Live stream or a regular vlog would work well for your business or would both work?
+There is a decision to make whether a weekly or even daily Live stream shot on mobile or a regular more polished vlog would work well for your business or would both work?
 We approach the vlog as the showcase to potential new clients and the Facebook Live sessions reach out to an audience we already have.
 The difference in the production on each is tailored to the audience we want to appeal to.

 Could something similar work for your business?